meslane/APRS_Modem/README.txt

 ~== Current Bugs (TOFIX) ==~
--Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Hitting ISR trap during sampling (doesn't happen any more but I won't call it solved)
+-Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Hitting ISR trap during sampling

 ~== Fixed Bugs ==~
 -Start flags are getting appended to the packet